KrolPolski/so_long/README.md

 This is a very simple game where the player moves through a map, defined by an text file, to collect all the chests and then move to the exit in the fewest number of moves.

+Dependencies:
+https://github.com/codam-coding-college/MLX42 - this should be automatically installed using the Makefile.

 It should accept any map that follows the following rules:
 1) The map must end with a .ber extension
 2) The map must be rectangular (all the lines must be the same length)